collinalexbell/HackMatrix/readme.md

 If you create a working config yourself, it would be great if you PR'd it!

 ### How to get the client_libraries working
+run `scripts/install-python-clientlib.sh` from the HackMatrix root to do an automated install

+see the script below for what it runs
 #### Python
 ```bash
 # Install python hackMatrix lib